raspberrypilearning/sense-hat-puzzle-box/en/step_16.md

 The program you're going to write needs at least one location target, but it can have many.

-+ In the **Locks** section, create a GPS object called `gps` which will monitor the GPS device and store its raw data as useful data such as longitude, latitude, and altitude.
++ In the **Locks** section, create a GPS object called `gps` which will monitor the GPS device and store its raw data as useful information such as longitude, latitude, and altitude.

 ```python3
 gps = GPS()
 ```

-Choose your destination and find out its latitude and longitude using an online mapping service such as [Google Maps](http://maps.google.com).
+Choose your destination and find out its latitude and longitude using an online mapping service, e.g. [Google Maps](http://maps.google.com).

 + Find your chosen location on the map and right-click on it.